-C. Short Term Rental (Vacation Home)
+C. Short-t-Term Rental (Vacation Home)

 - 1. See §3.3.5.B, Short-Term Rental. - 2.
-Estes Valley vacation homes shall be subject to the requirements and approval processes outlined in §3.3.5.B.
+Estes Valley short-term rentals vacation homes shall be subject to the requirements and approval processes outlined in §3.3.5.B.
 All vacation homes shall re-register their operation (i.e., operating registration) on a bi-annual basis. - 3.
-A vacation home with a valid operating registration approved under the previous Estes Valley Development Code prior to April 1, 2020 may continue to operate as a nonconforming vacation home (see §1.10.3, Nonconforming Uses), with the requirement to re-register on a bi-annual basis. - 4.
-Operating registrations for vacation homes in residential zoning districts (designated herein as EV E, EV E-1, EV R, EV RE, EV RE-1, and EV RM) shall be held at a maximum total ("cap") of 266 registrations in effect at any given time.
+A vacation home with a valid operating registration approved under the previous Estes Valley Development Code prior to April 1, 2020, may continue to operate as defined under the previous code.
+Such non-conforming vacation homes must comply with the requirements of the Short-term Rental Specific Use Standards and the Enforcement Ordinance with the requirement to renew the license every other year.
+Non-conforming vacation homes are required to comply with the life-safety provisions of the Enforcement Ordinance, Building Codes, and Land Use Code. a non-conforming vacation home (see §1.10.3, Nonconforming Uses), with the requirement to re-register on a biannual basis. - 4.
+Operating licensesregistrations for short-term rentalsvacation homes in residential zoning districts (designated herein as EV E, EV E-1, EV R, EV RE, EV RE-1, and EV RM) shall be held at a maximum total ("cap") of 266 registrations- in effect at any given time.
 This cap shall be reviewed annually by the County Commissioners, in or near the month of April.
 The County will maintain a waiting list for interested applicants whose application would cause the cap to be exceeded.
 The waiting list will rank prospective applicants in the order they were received and as operating registrations become available may be eligible to apply for approval as a short-term rental.

-D. Preexisting Lodging Facility

-- 1. Preexisting lodging facilities shall receive a basic life-safety inspection. - 2.
-Preexisting lodging facilities shall re-register on a bi-annual basis.

-3. Such uses are not subject to the requirements for short-term rentals as set forth in subsection B., above.
+- 4.5.
+The short-term rental shall have a property manager consisting of the owner or a responsible party representing the owner to manage the use at any time it is occupied.
+The property manager shall affirmatively respond to complaints within one hour.
+Their contact information shall be posted in the operations manual located in the short-term rental.
+Changes to the contact information from the property manager shall be provided to the Larimer County Community Development Department within five business days of the change in contact information. - D. Preexisting Lodging Facility - 1.
+Preexisting lodging facilities shall receive a basic life-safety inspection as defined by the Building Division. - 2.
+Preexisting lodging facilities license shall be renewed every other year.re-register on a bi-annual basis. - 3.
+Such uses are not subject to the requirements for short-term rentals as set forth in subsection B., above.